shreyarao24/Data-Extraction-from-PDF/README.md

 1. Download XpdfReader and unzip the file.
 The doc folder contains all documentation for the different XpdfReader applications, and the bin32 folder contains all the applications.
 2. Create a new folder called 'test' and copy the pdftotext application from the bin32 folder to the test folder.
 This folder should contain nothing but the pdftotext application and the PDF file you wish to convert.
 3. Using the command prompt, navigate to your test folder and use the pdftotext application to convert your PDF file to a text file.
 There are many different options to choose from to decide the layout of your text file (which are outlined in the documentation).
-I used the 'table' option so that all the columns in my PDF file are aligned in my text file.
+I used the 'table' option so that when created, all the columns in my text file would be aligned.

 ```
 C:\Users\Shreya>cd Desktop/test